emissary-ingress/emissary/DEVELOPING.md

    service.
 It will take a while the first time.
 It will be quicker subsequent times.

 2. Type `make proxy` to start teleproxy.

-3. Type `make shell` in order to start a dev shell.
-This launches a shell with KUBECONFIG setup to point to the acquired cluster.
-The remaining steps all assume teleproxy is running and you are in another unoccupied dev shell.
+This will start teleproxy in the background.
+To stop it at any point type `make unproxy`.

+The remaining steps all assume teleproxy is running.
 To query the ratelimit service in the cluster:

-1. Type `make lyft-build` in order to build the ratelimit binaries.
-If you are in a dev shell, these binaries will be in your path:
+1. Type `make lyft-build` in order to build the ratelimit binaries:

    - ratelimit: the ratelimit service itself
    - ratelimit_client: a client for querying the ratelimit service

-2. Run: `ratelimit_client -dial_string ratelimit:81 -domain test -descriptors a=b`
+2. Run: `./ratelimit_client -dial_string ratelimit:81 -domain test -descriptors a=b`

 To modify the ratelimit service config in the cluster: